-This newly found, intimate understanding of gearing — of the mechanical advantage of a lever (which is what gears ultimately are), was one of the reasons I ended up majoring in mechanical engineering in college.
+This innate understanding of gearing — of the mechanical advantage of a lever (which is what gears ultimately are), was one of the reasons I ended up majoring in mechanical engineering in college.

 Fast forward 40 years later, I feel vindicated by the desire to have more gears on my bike.
 Modern bikes have as many as 30 gears, albeit with derailleur technology (10 speeds on the back, 3 speeds up front).
 And now, Campagnolo has upped the ante with 11 speeds on the back.
 The internal planetary hub designs have evolved as well, from the 3 speed hubs of times gone by, all the way up to 14 gears.